By Phil Cotton learnbylayers founder.

 Best 3D printer for mid range price point

-There are two options here; the flashforge creator pro (or the slightly more expensive Inventor series) and the Prusa MK3 series.
+There are two options here; the flashforge adventurer 3 (or the slightly more expensive Inventor series) and the Prusa MK3 series.
 Both of these machines are an excellent choice for use in the classroom and are a popular choice by teachers around the world.
 We have a curriculum that is dedicated to the Flashforge brand of 3D printers if this is an option for you.

-Also it’s enclosed which means you don’t have to worry about children’s wandering hands when the 3D printer is in operation.
+Also as mentioned above, it’s enclosed which means you don’t have to worry about children’s wandering hands when the 3D printer is in operation.
 This is a massive advantage as safety is paramount in the classroom.
-You still have to be careful with ventilation and ensure that there is fresh air supply in the room when printing.

 The Prusa brand is one of the most popular 3D printers in the world.
 The company has won lots of awards for their machines and can self claim that they have the best 3D printer in the world.
 Visit their homepage and there is a vast array of badges from all sectors of the 3D printing industry heaping praise on their machines.
 It’s well deserved, they are an excellent machine and you will also find reviews from leading figures in the community and how good this machine is on their homepage.